ye1esther/Database-Project-22/README.md

 - Content: data table with content information on Netflix
 - Financial: data table with Netflix Quarterly Income Statement
 - Influenced_by: data table relating Covd & Content
+- * Note: when creating a table for netflix data, we named the table as Content instead of Netflix so it corresponds to our ER diagram

 #### 3. Influenced_by relation
 From our ER diagram, two entities are in a strong-entity relation: Content and Covid.
 Besides three entities, we have also initiated a table called ‘Influenced_by’ relation as well.
 Instead of creating it directly from a .sql file, we created a separate ‘influenced_by’ txt just as we did for the three other entities.
 Here are the steps: the big idea here is that we merged two (Content, Covid) csv files in the preprocessing stage (cross join Content, Covid on two matching datafields):